divya-r-kamat/End-to-End-MachineLearning/DataEngineering/pyspark.md

 The first step to encoding categorical feature is to create a StringIndexer.
 Members of this class are Estimators that take a DataFrame with a column of strings and map each unique string to a number.
 Then, the Estimator returns a Transformer that takes a DataFrame, attaches the mapping to it as metadata, and returns a new DataFrame with a numeric column corresponding to the string column.

 The second step is to encode this numeric column as a one-hot vector using a OneHotEncoder.
 This works exactly the same way as the StringIndexer by creating an Estimator and then a Transformer.
 The end result is a column that encodes categorical feature as a vector that's suitable for machine learning routines!

+      # Create a StringIndexer
+      carr_indexer = StringIndexer(inputCol="carrier",outputCol="carrier_index")

+      # Create a OneHotEncoder
+      carr_encoder = OneHotEncoder(inputCol="carrier_index", outputCol="carrier_fact")

+### Assemble a vector
+The last step in the Pipeline is to combine all of the columns containing our features into a single column.
+This has to be done before modeling can take place because every Spark modeling routine expects the data to be in this form.
+We can do this by storing each of the values from a column as an entry in a vector.
+Then, from the model's point of view, every observation is a vector that contains all of the information about it and a label that tells the modeler what value that observation corresponds to.

+Because of this, the pyspark.ml.feature submodule contains a class called VectorAssembler.
+This Transformer takes all of the columns we specify and combines them into a new vector column.

+      # Make a VectorAssembler
+      vec_assembler = VectorAssembler(inputCols=["month", "air_time", "carrier_fact", "dest_fact", "plane_age"], outputCol="features")

+### Create the pipeline

+Pipeline is a class in the pyspark.ml module that combines all the Estimators and Transformers that we've already created.
+This lets us reuse the same modeling process over and over again by wrapping it up in one simple object.

+      # Import Pipeline
+      from pyspark.ml import Pipeline

+      # Make the pipeline - stages should be a list holding all the stages we want our data to go through in the pipeline.
+      flights_pipe = Pipeline(stages=[carr_indexer, carr_encoder, vec_assembler])

+### Test vs Train

+One of the most important steps is to split the data into a test set and a train set.
+In Spark it's important to make sure you split the data after all the transformations.
+This is because operations like StringIndexer don't always produce the same index even when given the same list of strings.

+      # Fit and transform the data
+      piped_data = flights_pipe.fit(model_data).transform(model_data)

+Use the DataFrame method .randomSplit() to split piped_data into two pieces, training with 60% of the data, and test with 40% of the data by passing the list [.6, .4] to the .randomSplit() method.

+      # Split the data into training and test sets
+      training, test = piped_data.randomSplit([.6,.4])

+ ### Create the modeler
+The Estimator we'll be using is a LogisticRegression from the pyspark.ml.classification submodule.

+      # Import LogisticRegression
+      from pyspark.ml.classification import LogisticRegression

+      # Create a LogisticRegression Estimator
+      lr = LogisticRegression()

+### Cross validation

+We tune logistic regression model using a procedure called k-fold cross validation.
+This is a method of estimating the model's performance on unseen data (like test DataFrame).
+It works by splitting the training data into a few different partitions.
+Once the data is split up, one of the partitions is set aside, and the model is fit to the others.
+Then the error is measured against the held out partition.
+This is repeated for each of the partitions, so that every block of data is held out and used as a test set exactly once.
+Then the error on each of the partitions is averaged.
+This is called the cross validation error of the model, and is a good estimate of the actual error on the held out data.

+### Create the evaluator
+The first thing we need when doing cross validation for model selection is a way to compare different models.
+The pyspark.ml.evaluation submodule has classes for evaluating different kinds of models.
+Since we are using Logistic regression which is a binary classification model, so we'll be using the BinaryClassificationEvaluator from the pyspark.ml.evaluation module.

+This evaluator calculates the area under the ROC.
+This is a metric that combines the two kinds of errors a binary classifier can make (false positives and false negatives) into a simple number.

+      # Import the evaluation submodule
+      import pyspark.ml.evaluation as evals

+      # Create a BinaryClassificationEvaluator
+      evaluator = evals.BinaryClassificationEvaluator(metricName="areaUnderROC")

+## Make a grid

+Next, we need to create a grid of values to search over when looking for the optimal hyperparameters.
+The submodule pyspark.ml.tuning includes a class called ParamGridBuilder.
+We need to use the .addGrid() and .build() methods to create a grid that we can use for cross validation.
+The .addGrid() method takes a model parameter (an attribute of the model Estimator, lr) and a list of values to try out.
+The .build() method takes no arguments.